codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 **Skip ingress**
 Required, if you are using an unsupported ingress controller.
 For unsupported ingress controllers, bypass installing ingress resources with the `--skip-ingress` flag.
 In this case, after completing the installation, manually configure the cluster's routing service, and create and register Git integrations.
-See _Cluster routing service_ in [Post-installation configuration](#post-installation-configuration).
+See the last steo in [Install the hybrid runtime](#install-the-hybrid-runtime).

 **Ingress class**
 Required if you have more than one ingress class configured on your cluster.